hyuns9808/pac_extract/README.md

 ## How does it work?

+**IaC_Extract** operates in the following order:
-**IaC_Extract** downloads the repositories provided by all four open-source tools.
+1. Downloads repositories provided by all four open-source tools.
-Next, it locates the PaC files within the open-source tools and parses them via RegEx defined per tool.
+2. Locates PaC files within the open-source tools and parses them via RegEx defined per tool.
-Finally, all parsed PaCs are saved as .xlsx files per tool.
+3. All parsed PaCs are saved as .xlsx files per tool.

 ## Requirements